chrisc96/Carshare---React-Native/README.md

 # Carshare-React-Native

 * CarShare helps people to locate other people wanting to carpool.
-* We're using AngularJS, Typescript and SASS all encompassed by the Ionic framework.
-Also using Firebase and some Web APIs.
+* We're using React-Native, Firebase and some Web APIs.

 ## Current Progress